tldr-pages/tldr/pages/linux/dpkg-deb.md

 `dpkg-deb --extract {{path/to/file.deb}} {{path/to/directory}}`

-- Create a package from the package directory:
+- Create a package from a specified directory:

 `dpkg-deb --build {{path/to/directory}}`